davidudo/studybud/README.md

 ### App API

 A sample website was created to demonstrate the use of an API route from the Django app.
-You can check out the website through this [link]().
+You can check out the code website through this [link](./apiexample.html).
 This route gets the details of all rooms created.
 An example of how the API can be used is shown below.

 --> Request
   - GET